Simrankumaran/covid_mindsdb_analysis/README.md

 <img src="assets/FIWC.png">

 ## Conclusion
 We had to experiment with both methods-mindsdb and python implementation because using Mindsdb will not help us understand the working of the ML Model that it uses to predict the datasets.
-To understand the working behind mindsdb functions, we had to compare it with Logistic Regression model in python
+To understand the working behind mindsdb functions, we had to compare it with a few machine learning models in python.

 ## Authors and Acknowledgment
 [@Simrankumaran](https://github.com/Simrankumaran) <br> [@vgnsh333](https://github.com/vgnsh333) <br> [@Vcuber](https://github.com/Vcuber) <br> created this module with the guidance of [@rathishkumar](https://github.com/rathishkumar).